-The distribution database is not supported for use with Always On availability groups or database mirroring.
+The distribution database is not supported for use with database mirroring but is supported with Always On availability groups subject to certain limitations, see Configure Distribution Availability Group.
 Replication configuration is coupled to the SQL Server instance where the Distributor is configured; therefore the distribution database cannot be mirrored or replicated.
-To provide high availability for the Distributor, use a SQL Server failover cluster.
+It is also possible to provide high availability for the Distributor using a SQL Server failover cluster.
 For more information, see Always On Failover Cluster Instances (SQL Server).

 Subscriber failover to a secondary database, while supported, is a manual procedure for merge replication subscribers.
 The procedure is essentially identical to the method used to fail over a mirrored subscriber database.
 Transactional replication subscribers do not need special handling while participating in Always On availability groups.
 Subscribers must be running SQL Server 2012 (11.x) or later to participate in an availability group.
 For more information, see Replication Subscribers and Always On Availability Groups (SQL Server)